frangrolemund/unum/.unum/doc/DESIGN.md

 * named .unum/config/manifest.umy (unum manifest YAML format)

-* Organized as an _ordered_ 'mapping' of files to file attribute maps.
-All filenames are expressed in directory notation using POSIX format relative to top of the repo.
+* Organized as an _ordered_ 'mapping' of file categories to file lists.
+All filenames are expressed in directory notation using POSIX format _relative_ to top of the repo.

+* File categories are expressed as a textual word with the categories 'core', 'kernel', and 'build' reserved.

 * File mapping entries are organized in the file in order of build priority with the most fundamental dependencies first in the file and the highest level abstractions last.
-This naturally means the file with the main() function is necessarily always the last one.
+This naturally means the file with the main() function is necessarily always has the maximum line number of any source file.

+* The `core` category describes files that are sufficient to perform a full deployment of `unum` from source code in both the basis and the primary repository hierarchy (unum source).
+During bootstrapping the core is built in isolation with limited features, which then rebuilds the entire kernel.

+* The 'kernel' category describes all source, both native foundational files under the basis, and .un/.cc source code in the deployment hierarchy that fully defines the unum deployment.
+It is assumed to include all of the source also in the `core` category.

+* The 'build' category describes custom build rules and behavior for the basis and the configured compiler.
+It supports a single sub-category of 'include' that defines a list of C++ include diretories to use for compilation.